SIMILARITIES AND DIFFERENCES FROM PYTHON

 - type of pointer can also be

-returns the address stored in px (aka address of x,&x
+pxreturns the address stored in px (aka address of x,&x)- Stack Oveflow

 - an undesirable condition in which a particular computer program tries to use more memory space than the call stack has available